Everyone has an opinion about blockchain technology, but in reality, very few people know what it is.

 Blockchain- Is there a precise definition?

-We can now try to define what blockchain is: it is a type of distributed ledger or decentralized database that keeps continuously updated digital records of who owns what.
-Instead of having a centralized database, there will be a shared ledger that all the parties involved in a transaction will have access to.
+We can now define what blockchain is: it is a distributed ledger or decentralized database that keeps continuously updated digital records of who owns what.
+So, instead of having a centralized database, there will be a shared ledger to which all the parties involved in a transaction will have access.

 How it works?